Inner Mongolia Medical University

-Inner Mongolia Medical University (内蒙古医科大学) is a university in Inner Mongolia, under the authority of the Autonomous Region government.
-It is in Hohhot, the capital city of Inner Mongolia Autonomous Region.
+Inner Mongolia Medical University (内蒙古医科大学) is a medical university in Inner Mongolia, China under the authority of the Autonomous Region government.
+It is located in Hohhot, the capital city of Inner Mongolia Autonomous Region.
+It was established in 1956.
 It was renamed from Inner Mongolia Medical College in 2012.

 The main campus is downtown about 400 m west of the central square on the north side.

 The new campus was opened in 2006: 35 km west of downtown and 8 km west of JinChuan.
 Teachers, except foreign teachers, take the free university bus from downtown to the new campus.
 It is a 45-minute ride.